AzusaOu/henChatQ/README.md

 # henChatQ

-**henChatQ** is a simplified communication application without a customized server.
+**This project is abandoned.
+For the newest, look at [henChatQ.js](https://github.com/SiOnOu/henChatQ.js).** **henChatQ** is a simplified communication application without a customized server.
 It is based on MQTT protocol, and can send/receive messages to/from any MQTT broker deployed on the Internet.

 ## Quick start ##
 There are two ways to launch henChatQ: